dexuan28/OSSP/readme.md

 ## Open Source Sea-ice Processing
 ### Open Source Algorithm for Detecting Sea Ice Surface Features in High Resolution Optical Imagery

-### Nicholas Wright and Chris Polashenski
+### Initial Developer: Nicholas Wright and Chris Polashenski
+### Secondary Developer: Dexuan Sha

 ## Introduction

 Welcome to OSSP; a set of tools for detecting surface features in high resolution optical imagery of sea ice.
 The primary focus is on the detection of and differentiation between open water, melt ponds, and snow/ice.

+For this version, the training dataset is specifically labelled based on Arctic DMS Sea Ice Imagery during Spring Season, classification schema is combined with thick ice, thin ice, shadow feature and open water.
+Melt ponds mainly present among summer melting season, and more features related to weather and illumination condition will be developed in the next step.

 The Anaconda distribution of Python is recommended, but any distribution with the appropriate packages will work.
-You can download Anaconda, version 3.6, here: https://www.continuum.io/downloads
+You can download Anaconda for Linux and Windows environment, version 3.6 (3.7, 3.8), here: https://www.continuum.io/downloads

 ## Dependencies